 Kalyan Ky is an award-winning businesswomen, writer, activist, and philanthropist.
 Kalyan’s family fled Cambodia as refugees after the rise of the Khmer Rouge and the subsequent civil war.
 They originally settled in New Zealand before migrating to Australia.

-She is currently the CEO of the Trade Partnership and Cooperation Centre (TPC), which aims to foster and facilitate closer economic and societal connections between Cambodians and the rest of the world.
+She is currently the CEO of the Trade Partnership and Cooperation Centre – Angkor Enchange (TPC-AE) which aims to foster and facilitate closer economic and societal connections between Cambodians and the rest of the world.
+She currently serves as an advisor on International Trade & Affairs for various organisations.

-In addition to her work with the TPC, Kalyan is an ex-officio/advisor of the Australian Chamber of Commerce, Cambodia (AusCham), on the management committee for Australian-based Human Capital Project, a board member of the Cambodia-based Professional Research Institute for Management and Economics (PRIME), President of the Cambodia Australia New Zealand Exchange Mission (CANZEM), and actively supports several Cambodian schools and child welfare organisations.
+In addition to her work with the TPC, Kalyan is an ex-officio/advisor of the Australian Chamber of Commerce, Cambodia (AusCham), on the management committee for Australian-based Human Capital Project, President of the Cambodia Australia New Zealand Exchange Mission (CANZEM), and actively supports several Cambodian schools and child welfare organisations.

 She is currently on the committee of the National Press Club of Cambodia (NPCC) to promote press freedom and peaceful dialogue.
 Behind all of these projects is a desire to promote economic development, peaceful cooperation, and individual freedom in Cambodia.